 I have had problems with cheaper composts over the years, so I decided it was time to go premium.
 Because there is such a wide range of multipurpose composts available, I wanted to try a premium compost, that has been endorsed by other gardeners.
 So I opted for Bathgate’s Champion Blend, as it has received raving reviews.

 And I was delighted when I found out, that they now also offer a peat-free version of their champion blend.

-What initially got me interested in this compost is that Terry Walton and Sean Cameron (of the Horticultural Channel) both highly recommended this compost.
-It’s also got quite a few different awards including “Best Retail Product”.
+What initially got me interested in this compost is that Terry Walton and Sean Cameron (of the Horticultural Channel) both highly recommended the peat version of this compost.
+Which also got quite a few different awards, including “Best Retail Product”.

 I’ve now had the compost for several months and this has allowed me the time to seriously trial the compost with both seed sowing and for growing larger plants.

 The compost is very fine with very few lumps, it holds water very well and plants seem to thrive in the compost.